tonypaulic/weatherAPI/README.md

 **Requires:** xfce4-genmon-plugin wget jq
    - imagemagick - if using weather images
    - weather icon set - if using images (https://github.com/kevin-hanselman/xfce4-weather-mono-icons) - note: these images are incuded here
+   - icon theme with weather icons - if USE_THEME_ICONS set

 Note: depending on the font your are using, you may need to adjust the number of "\t" (tabs) in the tooltip string to get the readings to line up properly.